MacPenguin

 6. Sound?

-I think that there are far better things to worry about than sound support. :) The sound chip isn't well documented and might be a pain to implement correctly.
-(Is there already a working driver for this?)
-Some (older) kernels will make a LOUD noise for debugging when you start them.
-Do not interpret this noise as working sound... consider it more along the lines of a debugging message that hurts.
+Some very early kernels will make a LOUD noise for debugging when you start them.
+Do not interpret this noise as a working audio... consider it more along the lines of a debugging message that hurts.

 7. Floppy drives?